dadahcr2/reference/_posts/Chests/2026-08-08-Understanding-style-rewards.md

 But the rewards are not only cosmeetic!

 Shards provides style rewards.
-Every 25 earns one of five different reward.
+Every 25 earns one of five different rewards.
 - 20000 Coins
 - 2000 XPx2
 - Rare Chest
 - 5 Elite Parts
 - 1 Legendary Part

-In addition, when all five components of a style  are unlocked via receiving the necessary shards and spending sufficients Style Points, a **Mythic Chest** is opened.
+In addition, when all five components of a style are unlocked via receiving the necessary shards and spending the required Style Points, a **Mythic Chest** is opened.

-The Shards are vehicle and style specific, but not the Points.
+The Shards are vehicle and style specific, but Style Points can be used for any vehicle and style.

 The five types of Style Rewards are received with equal likelihood.
-Similar rewards ate available from the PR shop so we can access thejr value vs PR Ppknts.
+As similar rewards are available from the PR shop,we can access their value in PE Points.

 Style Reward | Pe Points Cost
 :—: | :—: